mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *tasksSIRENA.cpp*

     This function calculates the template (**PULSE** column in the library) of non piled-up pulses.
     Just in case in the detection process some piled-up pulses have not been distinguished as different pulses, a pulseheights histogram is built.
-It uses the pulseheights histogram (built by using the **PHEIGHT** column of the library), **Tstart** and **quality** to select the non piled-up pulses.
+This function uses the pulseheights histogram (built by using the **PHEIGHT** column of the library), **Tstart** and **quality** to select the non piled-up pulses.

     1) Declare and initialize variables

-    2) Before building the histogram, select the pulseheights of the pulses well separated from other pulses and with *quality* = 0
+    2) Before building the histogram, select the pulseheights of the pulses well separated from other pulses whose *quality* = 0

     3) Create the pulseheights histogram